telehash/telehash.github.io/v3/guides/implementers.md

 enum channel3_states channel3_state(channel3_t c);
 ```

+## E3X API

+The interface to use E3X is designed to minimize any accidential leakage of information by having a small explicit API.

+Implementations may vary depending on their platform/language but should strive for a similar common pattern of interaction and method/data language as documented here at a high level.

+All implementations will require a strong/secure random number generator to properly support all aspects of this API and the underlying ciphers/algorithms.

+### `generate`

+Create a new set of public and private keys for all supported Cipher Sets.

+### `self(keypairs)`

+Load a given set of public/secret keys to create a local endpoint state.

+* `decrypt(message)` - take an enecrypted message received from a wire transport, return a decrypted [packet](../lob.md)

+### `exchange(self, public keys)`

+Load a given set of another endpoint's public keys to create an exchange state object between the `self` and that endpoint.

+* `token` - 16 byte ephemeral exchange identifier
+* `verify(message)` - validate that this message was sent from this exchange
+* `encrypt(packet)` - return encrypted message to this endpoint
+* `handshake(at)` - return a handshake with the given at value
+* `sync(handshake)` - process incoming handshake, returns current at value
+* `receive(channel)` - process/validate an incoming encrypted channel packet, return decrypted packet

+### `channel(exchange, open)`

+Requires an exchange that has sent/received a handshake and is in sync.

+* `id` - unique numeric id
+* `state` - current state of the channel (`ENDED`, `OPENING`, `OPEN`)
+* `timeout` - get/set the current timeout value of this channel
+* `send(packet)` - return encrypted channel packet

 ## Transports / Pipes

 A `pipe` is an active delivery state as managed by a transport, that can be used by one or more transports to send packets to, and as the source of all packets.
 A pipe can only signal back to the exchanges using it that a keepalive needs to be sent and when it is closed/invalid.
 A transport only knows pipes and does not know about the exchanges or links on the other side, one pipe may be used by multiple exchanges (such as when routing).